Bun.serve() supports server-side WebSockets, with on-the-fly compression, TLS support, and a Bun-native publish-subscribe API.

 Headers

-Once the upgrade succeeds, Bun will send a101 Switching Protocols response per the spec.
-Additional headers can be attached to this Response in the call to server.upgrade().
+Once the upgrade succeeds, Bun sends a101 Switching Protocols response per the spec.
+To attach additional headers to this Response, pass them to server.upgrade().

 Contextual data

-Contextualdata can be attached to a new WebSocket in the .upgrade() call.
-This data is made available on the ws.data property inside the WebSocket handlers.
+Attach contextualdata to a new WebSocket in the .upgrade() call.
+It is available on the ws.data property inside the WebSocket handlers.

 browser.js

-Identifying usersThe cookies that are currently set on the page will be sent with the WebSocket upgrade request and available on
+Identifying usersCookies set on the page are sent with the WebSocket upgrade request and available on

 req.headers in the fetch handler.
-Parse these cookies to determine the identity of the connecting user and set the value of data accordingly.Pub/Sub
+Parse them to identify the connecting user and set data accordingly.Pub/Sub

-Bun’sServerWebSocket implementation implements a native publish-subscribe API for topic-based broadcasting.
+Bun’sServerWebSocket includes a native publish-subscribe API for topic-based broadcasting.
 Individual sockets can .subscribe() to a topic (specified with a string identifier) and .publish() messages to all other subscribers to that topic (excluding itself).
 This topic-based broadcast API is similar to MQTT and Redis Pub/Sub.

-.publish(data) will send the message to all subscribers of a topic except the socket that called .publish().
+.publish(data) sends the message to all subscribers of a topic except the socket that called .publish().
 To send a message to all subscribers of a topic, use the .publish() method on the Server instance.

 Compression